Exclusive Offer: Enjoy Free CARA

 About the Traumatic Grief Inventory

-The TGI is a clinically validated screening tool used by mental health professionals to assess the severity of grief reactions following the loss of a loved one.
+The TGI is a clinically validated screening tool used by mental health providers to assess the severity of grief reactions following the loss of a loved one.

 What the Test Measures